luisscholl/beatfork/legal/Privacy-Policy.md

 #### _How We Share Information_

 We share information about you in limited circumstances, and with appropriate safeguards on your privacy.
-These are spelled out below, as well as in the section called (todo) [Ads and Analytics Services Provided by Others](https://beatfork.com/privacy/#ads-and-analytics-services-provided-by-others):
+These are spelled out below:

 *   **BeatFork Developers** We may disclose information about you to individuals who need the information to help us provide our Services or process the information on our behalf.
 We require these individuals to follow this Privacy Policy for any personal information that we share with them.
 *   **Third-party vendors:** We may share information about you with third-party vendors who need the information in order to provide their services to us, or to provide their services to you.
 This includes vendors that help us provide our Services to you (like Amazon Web Services, which powers BeatFork.com authentication and authorization); those that make tools to help us run our operations (like programs that help us with task management, scheduling, word processing, email and other communications, and collaboration among our teams).
 Other vendors are listed in our more specific policies (e.g., our [Cookie Policy](https://beatfork.com/cookies/)).